kodiweera/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
-Mon Jan 30 15:25:31 EST 2023 | `hello from kodi`
+Mon Jan 30 15:28:51 EST 2023 | `Andy showed how to use zpool and zfs to check dbic-mrinbox and comissure Thank you Andy!` Mon Jan 30 15:25:31 EST 2023 | `hello from kodi`
 Fri Jan 27 15:44:17 EST 2023 | `met with Kodi about sys admin training made dsome progress will meet again monday` Fri Jan 27 15:43:20 EST 2023 | `collected fMRI test data for reprostim this morning with YOH`